-The wording and ordering of this document has been approved by national agreement between Social Work Scotland and the National Banking Support Group under the auspices of the Financial Sector Resilience Group (Scottish Business Resilience Centre/Police Scotland).
-If issues arise with the structure of the form please contact: napc@stir.ac.uk in order that any amendments can be considered at national level.
+The wording and ordering of this document has been approved by national agreement with Social Work Scotland.
+If issues arise with the structure of the form please advise your lead officer for adult protection in order that any amendments can be considered at national level.